Scheana Marie And Robert Valletta Make Their Romance Instagram Official

 “[Scheana Marie] and her new boyfriend have known each other for a really long time, but I think only really maybe Kristen [Doute] had met him before because he does a lot of charity work,” Madix explained during an interview with The Daily Dish.
 “But he’s definitely not somebody that Scheana was talking to regularly.”

-Scheana Marie and Mike Shay have been seen together for the entirety of Vanderpump Rules, but as Season 5 came to an end last year, so did their marriage and just weeks after confirming the news with press, Scheana Marie was spotted with Valletta.
+Scheana Marie and Mike Shay had been seen together for the entirety of Vanderpump Rules, but as Season 5 came to an end last year, so did their marriage, and just weeks after confirming the news with the press, Scheana Marie was spotted with Valletta.

 “I don’t think [she] really ever even expected what happened to go that way.
 I don’t think she ever expected to see this guy over the holidays and [develop feelings],” Madix explained.
 “I think it’s a funny testament to how things change over time in life, and you never know what’s gonna happen.”